lookit/lookit-docs/docs/source/tutorial-second-study.rst

 Your plan for this study is actually to have four test trials.
 Either the audio will come from the left speaker, right speaker, right speaker, left speaker; or it will come from right speaker, left speaker, left speaker, right speaker.

 To do this sort of counterbalancing, the simplest approach is to use a special class of frame called a "randomizer."
-At the time your study JSON is interpreted in order to display the study to your participant, the randomizer frame will make some (random) selections.
+At the time your study protocol is interpreted in order to display the study to your participant, the randomizer frame will make some (random) selections.
 There are a variety of randomizer frames available on Lookit, which you can browse `here <https://lookit.github.io/ember-lookit-frameplayer/modules/randomizers.html>`_.
 For our study, we will use the fairly general-purpose "random-parameter-set" randomizer, which you can read more about in those frame docs if you're curious.
 (There are also more walkthroughs in :ref:`random_parameter_set`.)

 We will be providing the randomizer with three main things: a list of frames (``frameList``), a set of properties all the frames should share, just for convenience (``commonFrameProperties``), and a list of sets of parameters to substitute in (``parameterSets``)- the randomizer will choose one of these at the start of the study and do the substitution.